Virginia Supreme Court Recognizes Same-sex Cohabitation

 Reach Out to Us for Help

 Divorce is never an easy process and spousal support may be a contentious area in your divorce.
 Issues of how much to pay, how long, or perhaps how to modify future payments may be just a few of your concerns.
-If you or someone you know is dealing with issues or separation or divorce and alimony payments, contact the divorce lawyers at the office of Shannon & Associates, P.C. at (757) 228-5529 for step by step guidance through this legal process.
+If you or someone you know is dealing with issues or separation or divorce and alimony payments, contact the divorce lawyers at the office of Shannon & Associates, P.C. at (757) 228-5529 for step-by-step guidance through this legal process.